gradgrind/WZC/docs/database.md

  - TAG (string): The short name (abbreviation) for the room, its primary identifier.
  - NAME (string): The full name for the room (not used for timetable processing, can be empty).
  - NOT_AVAILABLE: An Array of pairs, each pair containing a day and hour in which the room is not available.
 The day and hour members are keys to the node table.
- - ROOMS_NEEDED: An optional Array of ROOMS keys.
-When present it defines the room as a room group, specifying that it is not a real room itself, but requires multiple real rooms.
+ - ROOM_CHOICE: An optional Array of ROOMS keys.
+When present it defines this "room" is not "real".
+One of the real rooms in the list is required.
+This "room" cannot be a hard requirement for a course/lesson, it will be specified as a soft constraint.
- - $REF (string, optional): Where the data is imported from another program, this can be used as to reference a room (or room group) in the other program.
+ - $REF (string, optional): Where the data is imported from another program, this can be used to reference a room in the other program.

+**TODO:** Add *type* ROOM_CHOICE to cover lists of possible rooms (thus removing the field ROOM_CHOICE from the ROOM type).
+The references to the (real) rooms could be in field ROOMS.

 ### CLASSES